+What makes Twin Lakes different than other CCRCs?

 Yes.
-For villas and apartments the admission fee is refundable in an amount reduced on a pro rated basis for 30 months.
+Under our standard contract option, the admission fee is refundable in an amount reduced on a pro rated basis for 30 months.
 After 30 months, no portion of the admission fee is refundable.
-One-half of the admission fee for Garden Homes is similarly refundable over a 30-month period; the remaining half of the admission fee is fully refundable with no time constraints.
-The refund is paid to the resident or their estate when the garden home is vacated and resold.
+We also offer a 50% refund that is paid after you cease to be a resident of Twin Lakes.

 +What are the age requirements for admissions?